 On 18 June 2024, we affirmed RKD's issuer rating at A+ with a Stable outlook.
 Since our last analysis one year ago, changes are limited.
-The cover pool's credit quality remains high.
-RKD's SDROs continue to benefit from strong credit enhancement supported by low LTVs and healthy credit metrics thanks to the exposure to mortgage loans secured by predominantly domestic residential and commercial properties.
+The cover pool's credit quality remains high and benefits from a decline in the programme's exposure to commercial mortgage loans.
+RKD's SDROs continue to benefit from strong credit enhancement supported by low LTVs and healthy credit metrics thanks to the exposure to mortgage loans secured by domestic residential and commercial properties.
 Danish market values have stabilised in 2024 after they experienced a correction in 2023.